AuricFox/Flashcards/README.md

 ### Figure Table

+Stores blocks of code, the coding language, or the filename of the image for figures related to any flashcards.
+Currently, users can only store one type (image or code/type) to prevent the flashcard from getting cluttered.

 - **fid (INTEGER)**: An autoincremented primary key.
 - **code_block (TEXT)**: A block or snippet of code.
 - **code_type (TEXT)**: The language that the code block is written in.